subversive-eu/hugo-subversive/content/posts/install.md

 git submodule update --remote --merge
 {{< / highlight>}}

+## by download

+> On github repository, clic on -code (green button) then download zip.
+> Copy and paste the folder in your sitefolder/themes/ rename it by hugo-subversive.

 To understand the file configuration checkout, and take attention of [exampleSite](https://github.com/subversive-eu/hugo-subversive/tree/exampleSite)

 # config.yml